Randomized CP Tensor Decomposition: Introduction

-Tensor decompositions overcome this issue of information loss.
-The canonical CP decomposition is particularly suitable for data-driven discovery since it expresses a tensor as a sum of rank-one tensors.
-However, tensor decompositions of massive multidimensional data pose a tremendous computational challenge.
-Hence, innovations that reduce the computational demands have become increasingly relevant in this field.
-Tensor compression can ease the computational bottlenecks by computation of smaller (compressed) tensors, which are then used as a proxy to efficiently approximate the CP decomposition.
-Such a compressed tensor can be obtained, for instance, using the Tucker decomposition~\citep{bro1998compression,deLathauwer2000hosvd}.
-However, this approach requires the expensive computation of the left singular vectors for each mode.
-This computational challenge can be eased using modern randomized techniques developed to compute the SVD. \cite{tsourakakis2010mach} presents a randomized Tucker decomposition algorithm based on the work of \cite{achlioptas2007fast}.
-Later, \cite{zhou2014decomposition} proposed a more refined randomized CP algorithm using the ideas of~\cite{halko2011rand}, however, they omit the important concept of power iterations in their work.
-As an alternative to random projections,~\cite{DrineasTensor} proposed a randomized tensor algorithm based on the idea of random column selection.
-Related work by \cite{IncompleteTensors} proposed a sparsity-promoting algorithm for incomplete tensors using concepts of compressed sensing.
-Alternatively, a different approach to efficiently compute large-scale tensor decompositions is based on the idea of subdividing a tensor into a set of blocks.
-These smaller blocks can then be used to approximate the CP decomposition of the full tensor in a parallelized or distributed fashion~\citep{phan2011parafac}. \cite{ParallelRandomly} fused the idea of randomization (random projections) and blocking into a highly computationally efficient algorithm.
-More recently, \cite{RandomizedLathauwer} also proposed a block sampling CP decomposition method for the analysis of large-scale tensors using randomization, thus showing significant computational savings while attaining near optimal accuracy.
+Another efficient approach to building large-scale tensor decompositions is the subdivision of a tensor into a set of blocks.
+These smaller blocks can then be used to approximate the CP decomposition of the full tensor in a parallelized or distributed fashion~\citep{phan2011parafac}. \cite{ParallelRandomly} fused random projection and blocking into a highly computationally efficient algorithm.
+More recently, \cite{RandomizedLathauwer} proposed a block sampling CP decomposition method for the analysis of large-scale tensors using randomization, demonstrating significant computational savings while attaining near optimal accuracy.
 These block based algorithms are particularly relevant if the tensor is too large to fit into fast memory.

-We present a randomized CP algorithm, which is closely related to randomized matrix decompositions as presented by \cite{Martinsson201147} and \cite{halko2011rand}.
-The idea is to employ a degree of randomness in order to derive a smaller tensor from the high-dimensional input tensor.
-The smaller tensor can then be used to approximate the factor matrices using either alternating least squares or a block coordinate descent algorithm.
-Once the approximate factor matrices are computed, the full factor matrices can be efficiently recovered using the orthonormal basis matrices, which were used to project the high-dimensional tensor onto low-dimensional space.
-Embedding the CP decomposition into this probabilistic framework allows to achieve significant computational savings, while producing near-optimal approximation quality.
-Figure~\ref{fig:rCParchitecture} shows the schematic of the randomized CP decomposition architecture.